DocumentWDP-1

 Tone: Negative

-Definition: A warning indicates a potentially problematic situation that does not prevent operation but may lead to errors or unexpected behavior.
-Warnings often indicate deprecated features, configuration issues, or edge cases.
+Definition: A Warning severity indicates a potentially problematic situation that does not prevent operation but MAY lead to errors or unexpected behavior.
+Implementations SHOULD use this severity for deprecated features, configuration issues, or edge cases.

 Examples: